 When you are traveling from one country to another, it is not only the language spoken that changes.
 The cellular network also changes.
 If you rely on your home network to provide you network connection while traveling abroad, your monthly fees will skyrocket from using their roaming services.

 That is why it is necessary to have an international sim card.
-It will not only provide a network connection, but it will help you avoid the hassle of buying new sim cards every time you cross a border.
+It will provide a network connection and help you avoid the hassle of buying new sim cards every time you cross a border.
 It shall save you money too!

-But if you plan to stay in one country for a long time, you should rather buy a local sim card and just add credits whenever you consumed all of its load.
+But if you plan to stay in one country for a long time, you should instead buy a local sim card and just add credits whenever you consume all of its load.

-Wi-Fi rather Mobile Data?
+Wi-Fi rather than Mobile Data?
 Consider using a VPN.

-Written in this section are tips that shall help you keep your tummy happy when traveling thriftily.
-If you’re like me who’s always hungry, these are the best tips for you to travel on a budget:
+This section contains tips that shall help you keep your tummy happy when traveling thriftily.
+If you’re like me, who’s always hungry, these are the best tips for you to travel on a budget:

-- Do not forget the free breakfast from your hostel.
+- Do not forget the complimentary breakfast from your hostel.
 Yes, like what was previously stated, some hostels offer breakfasts for free.
 Don’t miss it!

 - Avoid convenience stores.
 When you buy food in a convenience store, you’re paying 20% convenience and 80% food, Just kidding!
 LOL.
-But seriously, the meals from a convenience store are more expensive compared to the ones from a public market.
+But seriously, the meals from a convenience store are more expensive than those from a public market.

 - Try the food sold on the streets.
 People selling food on the streets usually pay no rent or permits – it allows them to sell their food much cheaper.
-However, be careful of what you will eat from the streets.
+However, be careful about what you will eat on the streets.
 Always have your meds ready.

 - Bring snacks in your bag.
 Making your tummy filled partly with cheap snacks like biscuits can prevent you from craving.
 Thus, you can hold yourself from drooling over lucrative meals and spending money on them.

 - Bring your own water.
 Common, be practical.
 Bottled water in some places costs gold.
-Probably, there are water fountains in your accommodation which you can refill your bottle with water.
+There are water fountains in your accommodation which you can refill your bottle with water.
 Stay hydrated.

 - Watch out for credit fees.
 When you really cannot resist the food from any restaurant, be mindful of what you use to pay for your meals.
 Some credit cards charge conversion fees and international purchases.
 If you are not sure if your credit card does, it would be safe to use money instead.